kpavel/openwhisk-light/README.md

 [Optional] Use OWL endpoint in configuration of OpenWhisk action nodes in Node-RED flows (e.g., when Node-RED is running in a Docker container on the same host), e.g.:
 ![Example Node-RED configuration](owl-nr-flow.png)

+Refer to [CONFIG.md](CONFIG.md) for further details on the OWL advanced configuration parameters.

 ## OpenWhisk API support

 Most of the OpenWhisk REST API calls supported by OWL are simply forwarded "as is" to the centralized OpenWhisk service in the cloud.
 In fact, this is the default behavior, unless there is an explicit implementation overriding a certain http route in [routes.js](routes.js)  - which currently includes the following operations: